stanford-crfm/levanter/docs/Overview.md

 Currently in Jax, the primary abstraction for partitioning data across a device is a "device mesh", which is basically just an N-dimensional array of devices.
-Typically, we use 2-dimensional meshes, and the two axes of the mesh are labeled "data" and "model".
-The "data" axis is the one that we'll use for data parallelism, and the "model" axis is the one we'll use for model parallelism.
-For now, let's only worry about a one-dimensional mesh, which is equivalent to a single list of devices, and we'll name its one axis "data:"
+Typically, we use 2-dimensional meshes, and the two axes of the mesh are labeled `data` and `model`.
+The `data` axis is the one that we'll use for data parallelism, and the `model` axis is the one we'll use for model parallelism.
+For now, let's only worry about a one-dimensional mesh, which is equivalent to a single list of devices, and we'll name its one axis `data`:

 ![One-Dimensional Device Mesh](./device_mesh_1d.png)

 XXX

-To do data parallel training, we basically want to take each batch and split it up along the "data" axis of the mesh.
+To do data parallel training, we basically want to take each batch and split it up along the `data` axis of the mesh.
 For a language model, we can think of each batch as a matrix of shape `(Batch, SeqLen)`.
 Thus, we want to split the batch dimension into `num_devices` chunks: